nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Cons: Not standardised with other contact fields, might not be as readable to have a random boolean variable appear.

-Alternative 1 was eventually chosen as
+Alternative 1 was eventually chosen as it was the most standardised way and minimises the amount of clutter displayed to the user.
 As such, that is the alternative that was chosen.

 ### Add feature